mattbierner/js-hashtrie-benchmark/README.md

 These benchmarks only look at the performance of Mori when called from regular Javascript.
 Actual performance may be better when called from compiled ClojureScript

-Mori's `hash_map` is slow for gets, especially as the size of the map increases.
-It is good for updates, but 2-3x slower than hashtrie on large maps.
+Mori's `hash_map` is rather slow for gets, but generally good for updates.
+However, it is often 2-3x slower than Hamt on large maps.

 Mori is really good at aggregate operations, like count and kv reduces. `count` is a constant time operation.
-It uses an even more optimized storage scheme than HAMT and is also fast to fold large maps.
+Mori/Clojure uses an even more optimized storage scheme than HAMT and is also fast to fold large maps.
 The API is also richer, and the library may be a good choice if you can sacrifice some performance.

 #### persistent-hash-trie
 persistent-hash-trie has some interesting features, like custom key types and breaking walks, but is far too slow.

 Tests show persistent-hash-trie is the fastest for removing all entries from a trie of size 10000.
 Since this is the opposite of puts and single removes, I believe this is related to a [bug in the library](https://github.com/hughfdjackson/persistent-hash-trie/issues/24).

 #### Immutable
-Immutable generally performs similar to Mori, but it is written in JS.
+Immutable generally performs similar to Mori on basic operations, but much worse on aggregate operations like `sum` or `keys`. `count` is also a constant time key lookup.

+It is written in JS.
 Like Mori, this is a general purpose collection library.
-The API is richer and will be familiar to OO programmers.
+The API is richer and will be familiar to  OO programmers, but I disagree with many of the design decisions.
+Batching may drastically improve performance, but these benchmarks do not consider batch operations.

-Performance is mixed.
+Overall, Mori is clearly the better choice if you need a general purpose collection library.

 ```